 Depression can happen to anyone.
 It can happen to our students, to us, or to our fellow teachers.
 It’s the time when someone feels like the whole world is against them.
 Then, let them know that you care and that they are not alone.

-By reminding them that they matter and that they are appreciated and loved can make them feel good.
-Your great efforts in making them feel valuable will somehow ease out their personal hurdles.
+By reminding them that they matter and that they are appreciated and loved, you can make them feel good.
+Your great efforts in making them feel valuable will somehow ease their personal hurdles.
 It is incredibly satisfying to help someone who is on the edge of emotional pain and sorrow.

-Be careful with words because when you try to help.
-In other words, you should be aware of how they are feeling.
-Therefore, you should know what to say and what not to.
+Be careful with your words, because when you try to help, In other words, you should be aware of how they are feeling.
+Therefore, you should know what to say and what not to say.
 Conversing with your fellow teacher who is depressed needs uplifting vocabulary to alleviate the sadness and pain.

-You can open up to me, I’m here to listen.
+36. You can open up to me; I’m here to listen.

-Additionally, by reaching out, he/ she will feel that they are important and appreciated.
-This gives them an assurance that everything will be fine and that the darkness will pass.
+Additionally, by reaching out, he or she will feel that they are important and appreciated.
+This gives them the assurance that everything will be fine and that the darkness will pass.

 Most importantly, listen sympathetically when the sharing happens.

-Nothing is more painful than seeing your loved ones incredibly in pain.
+Nothing is more painful than seeing your loved ones in incredible pain.
 Giving them comfort through ‘get well-wishes’ and inspiring words can somehow make them better.

-By being sensitive to what and how they feel can give them hope that they will get better the soonest time.
+Being sensitive to what and how they feel can give them hope that they will get better at the earliest possible time.
 Moreover, our warm words will go a long way in making them feel fine and energetic once more.

 The more personal your message is, the more it’s appreciated.
 Here are upbeat thoughts that lessen the burden of someone who is ill or injured.

-I know you are strong and you can beat this one.
+52. I know you are strong, and you can beat this one.

-If one of your students gets sick, you should take time to send your uplifting messages via call, video call, or send get-well cards.
-Again, it’s more inspiring if you write it by yourself and make the thoughts more personal.
+If one of your students gets sick, you should take time to send your uplifting messages via phone, video call, or get-well cards.
+Again, it’s more inspiring if you write it yourself and make the thoughts more personal.

 Figuring out what to say to a friend who has just been fired from his or her job isn’t easy.
 You have to carefully choose your words to extend support and empathy.

-If someone is being laid off, you have to feel his or her real emotions of inadequacies.
+If someone is being laid off, you have to feel his or her real emotions of inadequacy.
 Hence, your uplifting words being conveyed wholeheartedly will make sense.

-You have a lot of talents and I believe in you.
+68. You have a lot of talents, and I believe in you.

-This is part of life, I know you can cope up.
+70. This is part of life; I know you can cope.

 Be an instrument of inspiration

 Hopefully, the warm words shared on this page will regulate mood and uplift someone’s spirit.
-By understanding how someone who is struggling might be feeling is an easy way to craft your messages and to consider your thoughts.
+Understanding how someone who is struggling might be feeling is an easy way to craft your messages and to consider your thoughts.

 Your warm words of concern can make a difference and make one realize that struggles are part of our existence and make life worth living.
 Empathizing means giving motivation and inspiration from the heart.
 Each one of us is capable of inspiring someone with difficulties.

 Have you inspired someone?
-How do you feel?
-What are the things you say to help someone struggling to stay optimistic?
+How do you show you care?
+What are the things you say to help someone who is struggling?